drone-labs/about/README.md

 ## Build Ardupilot
 As stated above the firmware is shipped with a complete custom version of ardupilot suite.
-Building a custom is not so difficult.
+Thanks to buildroot tools, cross-compile ardupilot is not so difficult.
 In order to avoid any libc conflict, I use the fresh buildroot toolchain built in previous step.
 Programs will be linked against uClibc.
 Building a static version of ardupilot will also work.

 1) Get the sources